j-m-rodriguez/First_Web_Scraper/README.md

    $  .\allcategories.py

-   *Note: running this file in the terminal may cause a connection timeout due to the length it takes to process all 1,000 product.
+   *Note: running this file in the terminal may cause a connection timeout due to the length it takes to process all 1,000 products.
+I recommend running it with your preferred IDE.